Introduction

 Background: The Road to Harmonised Warranties

 In the relentless pursuit of sustainability, the European Union's 2020 Circular Economy Action Plan paved the way for a transformative vision—one where products last longer, and consumers wield greater power over their purchases.
 At the core of this vision lies a strategic move: the standardisation of warranty labels across the Single Market.
+According to Taylor Wessing, companies are required to explicitly inform consumers about the existence and duration of the manufacturer's warranty covering the entire product, not just individual components.

 Demystifying EU Directives